poikilos/RetractionTestTowersGCodeGenerator/readme.md

     - retraction 3 (Cura's default is 5)
     - retraction speed 40 (Cura's default is 45)
     - for other settings, see tests/data

+## Development
+### Alternate towers
+The "arches" version has discreet levels:
+- It has a 25x25x5 mm base.
+- The code accounts for the extents automatically (See `cls.MeasureGCode(reader)`) but not the base height (and not top?).
+- levels: 5 (height of the base; Use the `/setat 5` option to account for this), 15, 25, 35, 45, 55, 65 (top of highest level)